To show/hide each answer, click on the question.

 The Longest Day is a sunrise-to-sunset event to raise funds to fuel the care, support and research efforts of the Alzheimer’s Association.
 Held on the summer solstice, the longest day of the year, this event challenges participants to push their limits and complete approximately 16 hours of a consecutive activity – such as playing bridge.
 It’s one day to honor the strength, heart and endurance displayed by people with Alzheimer’s and their caregivers every day.

 Ideally, we would like all clubs to play marathon bridge for the duration of The Longest Day, but we realize that may not be possible.
 Just as each bridge club is their own fundraising team, so is the ACBL.
-Any amount of time you play on your Longest Day while raising funds for the Alzheimer’s Association will help Team ACBL achieve its goal of having bridge played from sunrise to sunset.
-If you can’t play bridge the duration of event, there are other ways to still actively participate.
-Your fundraising team could play bridge online when not at the club, hold bridge exhibitions around your city or conduct free bridge lessons for the community.
+Any amount of time you play on The Longest Day while raising funds for the Alzheimer’s Association will help Team ACBL achieve its goal of having bridge played from sunrise to sunset.

 This event does include a fundraising component.
 Every dollar you raise goes to support the Alzheimer’s Association.
 We know that the idea of asking people for money can be intimidating, especially if it’s not something you’ve done before.
 Most people are pleasantly surprised at the response they receive when asking friends and family for donations.
 If you use the tools provided, your goal should be achievable.
 If you do fall short of the goal, your team will not be billed or charged.

-For The Longest Day, funds raised go to further the care, support and research efforts of the Alzheimer’s Association.
+For U.S. clubs, funds raised will go to further the efforts of the Alzheimer’s Association.
 For Canadian clubs, funds raised will assist the Alzheimer Society of Canada.